petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/adding-custom-validations.md

 ## Using Groovy Validations

 Groovy validations support all standard [Groovy Script](https://groovy-lang.org/) capabilities.
-However, when defining conditions, you must use the `invalidFields` variable.
+When defining conditions, you must use the `invalidFields` variable.
 Liferay only displays the validation error message when `invalidFields` returns `true`.

 ![Use the side panel to add field elements to your Groovy validations.](./adding-custom-validations/images/05.png)